stevenpawley/Pyspatialml/README.md

 ## Functions and Classes

-### The RasterStack Class
+### The Raster class

-The main class that facilitates working with multiple raster datasets is the ```RasterStack``` class, which is loosely inspired by the excellent ```raster``` package in the R statistical programming language.
-This class takes a list of file paths to GDAL-supported raster datasets and 'stacks' them into a RasterStack class object.
+The main class that facilitates working with multiple raster datasets is the ```Raster``` class, which is inspired by the famous  ```raster``` package in the R statistical programming language.
+This class can be initiated using the  ```pyspatialml.stack_from_files``` function, which takes a list of file paths to GDAL-supported raster datasets and 'stacks' them into a Raster class object.
 Because the datasets are not physically-stacked into a multi-band raster dataset, information regarding what each raster dataset means (i.e. its name) can be retained and raster datasets can easily be added or removed from the stack.
 Note these raster datasets need to be spatially aligned in terms of their extent, resolution and coordinate reference system.
 If they are not aligned, then for convenience the ```pyspatialml.utils.align_rasters``` function can be used to resample a list of raster datasets.

-Pyspatialml is built upon the ```rasterio``` Python module.
-Each stacked raster dataset is a rasterio DatasetReader object and contains all of the methods available in the rasterio package.
-Pyspatialml is also designed for working with vector data using the ```geopandas``` module.
+A Raster object can also be initaited directly from a single, or list of  ```RasterLayer``` objects

+### The RasterLayer class
+Each file-based raster dataset within a Raster object is represented as a  ```RasterLayer``` object, which is simple wrapper around a rasterio.band object that refers to a single band within a file-based raster.
+The RasterLayer.ds attribute stores the original rasterio.band dataset.
+A RasterLayer object can be initiated directly by using the ```pyspatialml.layer_from_file``` function.

+Generally, pyspatialml is intends users to work with the Raster object.
+However, access to individual RasterLayer objects, or the underlying rasterio.band datasets can be useful if pyspatialml is being used in conjunction with other functions and methods in the Rasterio package.

 ## Installation

+The package is currently not available on PyPI, but can be installed from GitHub directly via:

 ```
 pip install git+https://github.com/stevenpawley/Pyspatialml
 ```

 ## Usage

-### Basic workflow

 This is an example using the imagery data that is bundled with the package.
 This data is derived from the GRASS GIS North Carolina dataset and comprises Landsat 7 VNIR and SWIR bands along with some land cover training data that were derived from a land cover classification from an earlier date.